This journey is in zones 1-6 and you’ll have to use the Piccadilly and Central lines, changing trains at Holborn

 Alternative routes include Heathrow T5 to Mansion House, Heathrow T5 to Barbican and Heathrow T5 to Blackfriars

-Heathrow T5 tube station has step-free access from the street to the platform (but there may be a step up or gap to the train)
+Heathrow T5 has step-free access from the street to the platform (but there may be a step up or gap to the train)

-Changing tube line at Holborn – You must use stairs when changing between the Central/Piccadilly line platforms
+Changing trains at Holborn – You must use stairs when changing between the Central/Piccadilly line platforms

 Sorry, but the route information is unavailable

-This tube journey is in Oyster zones 1-6.
+The journey is in zones 1-6.
 The cheapest fare is £3.60 off-peak (£5.60 peak) when you pay by Oyster or contactless.
-There’s no return fare, you just pay the same as two single tickets
+There are no return tickets, you just pay the same as two singles

 Fare zone | Cash | Oyster & Contactless cards | |||